How To Choose A Mattress That Will Keep Your Back Healthy

 And this is true for chronic pain sufferers and 'healthy' people alike.

-This is because a bad mattress can throw your spine and neck out of alignment.
+This is because sleeping on a mattress that is too soft can throw your spine out of alignment.

-And when you consider you spend a third of your life in bed then this is a serious cause for concern!
+So when you consider that you spend a third of your life in bed, this is a serious cause for concern.

 And they should know right?

-So for people like us with chronic lower back pain it's vital that we find a suitable mattress.
+So for people with persistent back pain it's vital that we find a mattress that can support and cushion us as we sleep to relieve the pressure on our bodies.

-As it can greatly improve your quality of life.
+As this can help to take away the pain as well as greatly improving your quality of life.

-Because since my chronic pain problem began I've found that certain types of mattresses aren’t just uncomfortable for me.
+Because since my chronic back pain began I've found that sleeping on certain types of mattresses aren’t just uncomfortable for me.

-In fact I can’t even lie on one for 10 minutes let alone sleep through the night!
+In fact, I can’t even lay down on one for 10 minutes without feeling pain, let alone sleep through the night.

-And this makes booking hotels for holidays or staying at friend’s places a total lottery.
+And this can make booking hotels for holidays or staying at friend’s places a total lottery.

 As it had a fantastic king-sized bed that I couldn't wait to test out.

-Because I could feel the pain triggering in my back muscles already.
+Because it was made from memory foam and I could feel the pain triggering in my back muscles already.

 So what did I do instead?